Semi-supervised Inference: General Theory and Estimation of Means: Additional Proofs for Ordinary Semi-supervised Inference Estimator

-\item Under the setting of Theorem \ref{th:asymp_imperfect_growing_p}, i.e., when the distribution $P$ is not fixed and $p$ is growing, the proof as we also have $(2+2\kappa)$-moment conditions.
+By Lindeberg-Feller CLT, we know $S_n/s_n\to N(0, 1)$, which implies \eqref{eq:th4_asymp_1}. \item Under the setting of Theorem \ref{th:asymp_imperfect_growing_p}, i.e., when the distribution $P$ is not fixed and $p$ is growing, the proof as we also have $(2+2\kappa)$-moment conditions.
 In this case, Lyapunov's condition for central limit theorem will be used as the main tool.
 One can check that

 Thus,

 On the other hand,

 Since as $n, m\to \infty$,